-Hi, I’m Melinda Strauss and I’m a food blogger, photographer and Optavia health coach.
+Hi, I’m Melinda Strauss and I’m a food blogger, photographer and Independent Optavia Coach.
 I live in Long Island, New York with my husband, Justin, our two children, Zach and Nora, and our sweet Alaskan malamute/retriever, Louie.
 I grew up in beautiful Seattle, Washington, surrounded by mountainous views and the freshest salmon known to man.
 I also grew up directly across the street from my grandparents, and it was my Savtah who inspired my love of kosher cooking and baking from a very young age.
 I would sit on the counter in her kitchen, eating pistachios and watching her make homemade candy cane ice cream, duck a l’orange, sweet and sour tongue, cinnamon mandelbrot cookies and heaps of meringues every weekend.
 I was destined to be a cook!

-Today, I work from home as a full time blogger, developing recipes that push me out of my comfort zone, and as a health coach, helping people transform their lives with the Optavia program, one healthy habit at a time.
+Today, I work from home as a full time blogger, developing recipes that push me out of my comfort zone, and as an Independent Optavia coach, helping people transform their lives with the Optavia program, one healthy habit at a time.
 I have also transformed my own life with this health plan, losing weight, getting healthy and keeping my blood sugar under control in the process.
 I am thankful every day that I get to cook and teach for a living and guide others who want to learn from me.
 Inspiring others in turn inspires me to grow and work harder every day.

 ABOUT KITCHEN TESTED